 Marilynne Robinson, Pulitzer Prize-winning author

-Tess Sanchez, Senior Vice President of Casting, Fox Broadcasting Company
+Tess Sanchez, Executive Vice President of Fox Broadcasting Company

-Tess Sanchez is the Senior Vice President of Casting for Fox Broadcasting Company, where she works with a bi-coastal casting team to secure highly in-demand talent for the network’s developing projects and series.
+Tess Sanchez is the Executive Vice President of Fox Broadcasting Company.
 Sanchez has also worked as an independent casting director and as Vice President of Talent and Casting for the WB (later, the CW).
 While with the WB, she worked with writers Ryan Murphy, Greg Berlanti, and Kevin Williamson, helping to discover and develop talent for such shows as Felicity, Dawson’s Creek, Buffy the Vampire Slayer, Angel, Popular, Smallville, One Tree Hill, and Supernatural.

 Jane Startz, founder of Jane Startz Productions, Inc., and co-founder of Scholastic Productions